iprouteth0/easy_rom_builder/README.md

 If you have not already done so, install git.

+I have added options for adding ROMs and adding new devices to the device menu.

+When your add a device, there are two required steps.

+1) Add your device to the device menu
+2) Generate the codename-clone_sources.sh script for your device

 ```
 sudo apt-get update ; sudo apt-get install -y git
 ```